jetbrains-academy/scala-tutorial/Polymorphic Types/Polymorphic Types/task.md

 ## Exercise

-Complete the following implementation of the `size` function that returns the size of a given list.
+Complete the following implementation of the `size` function, which returns the size of a given list.